daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 │   ├── docker-compose.yml
 │   └── devcontainer.json
 ```

+You can find the GitHub repository where my devcontainer config is located which I used for this guide [here](https://github.com/c0d33ngr/postgresql-playground-in-daytona)

 Now, we have successfully created the files needed to spin up a devcontainer for PostgreSQL using Daytona.